 It is unknown where the painting, which was being transported along with 56 other works to form part of the ‘Still Life.
 The Eternity of the Inert‘ exhibition, disappeared.

-According to the Granada newspaper Ideal, the missing Picasso painting is Still Life with Guitar, which was stored in Madrid along with the rest of the collection on 25 September, before travelling in October and arriving in Granada on the 6 October.
+According to the Granada newspaper Ideal, the missing Picasso painting, Still Life with Guitar, was stored in Madrid along with the rest of the collection on 25 September.
+It left Madrid on 2 October in a van escorted by two couriers.

 The Caja Granada Cultural Centre opened its exhibition as planned.
 It was designed to rediscover still life, one of the oldest and most symbolic genres in the history of art, through pieces created between the 17th and 20th centuries.